 New York MTA Subway Accident Injury Lawyers

 If you were hurt in a New York City subway accident, or if a loved one passed away due to their injuries, you may be able to recover compensation for your losses.
-While compensation cannot turn back the hands of time to erase the accident, it can help to cover your medical expenses, offset lost future earnings, and keep you and your family more comfortable during this difficult time.
+While compensation cannot turn back the hands of time to erase the accident, it can help to cover your medical expenses, offset lost earnings, and keep you and your family more comfortable during this difficult time.
 The MTA subway accident attorneys of Sullivan & Galleshaw are armed with over 16 years of experience, and we will fight aggressively to help you pursue justice.
-To set up a free and confidential legal consultation, call our law offices at (877) 311-4878 today.
+To set up a free and confidential legal consultation, call our offices at (718) 843-0300 today.

-Types of Subway Accidents and Injuries
+Types of Subway Accidents

-- Direct impact with subway trains.
+- Direct impact with subway trains

-- Entanglement between a train and the edge of the subway platform.
+- Entanglement between a train and the edge of the subway platform

-- Entanglement in malfunctioning subway train doors.
+- Entanglement in malfunctioning subway train doors

 Depending on the type and severity of accident involved, injuries and medical effects may include:

-- Broken or Fractured Bones
+Broken or Fractured Bones

-- Traumatic Brain Injury (TBI)
+Traumatic Brain Injury (TBI)

 Liability for MTA Subway Injuries, Attacks, and Deaths

-Depending on the circumstances of an incident, it may be possible to demonstrate that MTA was negligent and may therefore be held liable.
+Depending on the circumstances surrounding an incident, it may be possible to demonstrate that MTA was negligent and may, therefore, be held liable.
 However, because MTA is a heavily-protected public entity, there are certain factors which must be taken into consideration.
 For example, while New York’s statute of limitations for vehicular accidents is generally three years, in MTA cases you must file a Notice of Claim within 90 days of your accident, or your claim will be unable to proceed.
 The statute of limitations is a legal timeline people must follow to file their claims with the court.
 The idea behind this statute is to motivate plaintiffs to submit their claims in a timely manner.
 If you miss this legal deadline, you may be left without legal recourse and be unable to obtain compensation.

-- Pain and suffering.
-Because emotional distress is not readily quantifiable, having hard documentation (e.g. psychiatric records showing PTSD) can strengthen a claim.
+- Pain and suffering; because emotional distress is not readily quantifiable, having hard documentation (e.g., psychiatric records showing PTSD) can strengthen a claim

 If you were severely injured in an accident on or caused by an MTA train, or if someone you love was a victim of wrongful death, you could be entitled to compensation for your losses.
 We understand the hardships associated with an injury and the amount of time and stress you can suffer.
 That is why we dedicate our time and effort to aggressively and strategically fighting for your rights as an injured victim.